Skip to content

 Betelgeuse is often used or referenced in works of fiction.
 Its many appearances in literature include H. P. Lovecraft’s The Cthulhu Mythos (1921- ), M. A. R. Barker’s Tékumel novels and games, Philip K. Dick’s short stories “Tony and the Beetles” (1953) and “Shell Game” (1954), Kurt Vonnegut, Jr.’s novel The Sirens of Titan (1959), Pierre Boulle’s Planet of the Apes (1963), Frank Herbert’s Dune series (1965-), Gérard Klein’s Starmasters’ Gambit (Le Gambit des Étoiles, 1958), Douglas Adams’ The Hitchhiker’s Guide to the Galaxy (1978–1993) novels, and Jeffrey Carver’s From a Changeling Star (1989).

-In film, Betelgeuse was memorably referenced in Tim Burton’s Beetlejuice (1988).
+In film, Betelgeuse was memorably referenced in Tim Burton’s Beetlejuice (1988) and Beetlejuice Beetlejuice (2024).
 In Ridley Scott’s Blade Runner (1982), it may have been the star the replicant Roy Batty alluded to as “the shoulder of Orion” in his “Tears in the rain” speech.
 The other candidate is the blue-white Bellatrix, the left shoulder of Orion.

 Name